JP12025/credit/README.md

 > So you can write a random code generator given a card type as input.
 > Obviously, you should implement it ONLY if you have time to do so...
 > it will only increase your XP and let you level up (maybe)

+# Licence

+This course is freely inspird from [CS50’s Introduction to Computer Science](https://cs50.harvard.edu/x/2025/) Harvard.
+It is licensed under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.